User inputs in Dash components

 Let's learn how to harness user inputs to enhance the interactivity of our Dash apps.2.
 Why user input?

-User inputs overcome some limitations of other interactive elements we have seen.
-We can allow users to enter numerical values, which helps for data with a large range.
-Imagine a dropdown with two thousand values for year.
+User inputs can overcome limitations of other interactive elements we've seen.
+We can allow users to enter numerical values, which helps with data from a large range.
+Imagine a dropdown with two thousand values for the year.
 We can filter based on text matches, either exact or pattern.
 Though it is beyond the scope of this course, we could also create a login feature.3.
 User input in Dash

 User inputs are a dash core components Input type, aliased as dcc-dot-Input.
 See the example here.
-An ID is required, like other core components, for callback integration.
+As always, an id is required for callback integration.
 The type will default to text, but there are other options we will cover.
-It's a good idea to provide a placeholder.
-This produces faded text to direct users on what to do.4.
+It's good practice to provide a placeholder that shows faded guidance text before the user types.4.
 Using the input

 The type argument is useful as it automatically sets some validation procedures on the user input.
 For example, an email type requires a standard email format, something-at-something-dot-com.
 If this is not entered, a red box appears around the input, and the callback won't proceed.7.
 Additional restrictions